 The two men from Algeria, aged 24 and 42, left for Croatia early in the morning at around 4 am.
 After they had walked for about a kilometer through some fields close to Dobrljin, Bosnia, they crossed the border to Croatia over a bridge that connects the two countries (see the red dot in the picture).

-After less than an hour of walking in Croatian territory, they arrived in a little town called Gornja Oraovica, about 4 km north of the border.
+After less than an hour of walking in Croatian territory, they arrived in a little town called Gornja Oraovica, about 4 km North of the border.
 At that moment, they heard two shots, that happened to be rubber bullets, aimed at the sky and a voice screaming: “Hey, hey!
 Stop!
 Stop!
 Stop!!!”.
 The respondent described, that some bright flashlights were pointing towards them.
-He claims that he and his friend stopped, as they were afraid that they were shot at if they would not spot.
+He states that he and his friend stopped, as they were afraid that they were shot at if they would not spot.

 At the border, they spent about ten minutes in some containers close to the border side and were then asked to cross it back into Bosnia.
 It then took them several hours of walking until they arrived in a town where they could relax.